Call for Applications: 2016 Small Grants Programme for Thesis Writing

-ELIGIBILITY: The CODESRIA Small Grants Programme is opened to students currently registered in African universities, and preparing their research in all social science fields and other disciplines involving social or economic analysis.
-Preference is given to PhD and Master students.
+ELIGIBILITY: The CODESRIA Small Grants Programme is opened to students currently registered in PhD in African universities, and preparing their research in all social science fields and other disciplines involving social or economic analysis.

-Budget: Applicants should present a detailed budget with expenses clearly linked to specific phases of their research.
-The budget should not exceed USD 5,000 for PhD and USD 3000 for Masters.
+• Budget: Applicants should present a detailed budget with expenses clearly linked to specific phases of their research.
+The budget should not exceed USD 5,000.
 Only trips for fieldwork in the country in which the research is actually conducted are funded under this grant.

-Letters of reference: Two letters of reference must accompany each application, one from the thesis/dissertation supervisor, assessing the applicant’s research proposal and abilities; and the other from a faculty member, assessing the applicant in relation to other graduate students, and commenting on the scientific merit and validity of the proposed research.
-Contact details of the thesis or dissertation supervisor must be included in the letter of reference.
+• Letters of reference: Two letters of reference must accompany each application, one from the dissertation supervisor, assessing the applicant’s research proposal and abilities; and the other from a faculty member, assessing the applicant in relation to other graduate students, and commenting on the scientific merit and validity of the proposed research.
+Contact details of the dissertation supervisor must be included in the letter of reference.

 Please note that any application submitted without a duly completed application form will automatically be dismissed.